 Gina Glazer says that the smelly mold started growing in her Whirlpool front-loading washing machine about six months after she bought it.
 Glazer scrubbed.
 She left the machine’s door open when she wasn’t using it.
 The mold wouldn’t go away and neither would the smell.
 Glazer called Whirlpool to complain.

 Oh, and was she ever one of many.
-The first astonishing number in the Case of the Moldy Washing Machines is this one: 1.3 million.
-According to the U.S. Court of Appeals for the 6th Circuit, that’s how many calls Whirlpool got about odor and mold in its front-loading machines (which use less water than top-loaders and are sold under the Kenmore brand).
-And that’s just between 2003, when the complaints started, and the end of 2006.
+The first number in the Case of the Moldy Washing Machines is this one: 23,400.
+According to the U.S. Court of Appeals for the 6th Circuit, that’s how many calls Whirlpool got about odor and mold in its front-loading machines (which use less water than top-loaders and are sold under the Kenmore brand) over eight years.*

 Whirlpool told frustrated customer after customer to leave the doors of their washing machines open when they weren’t in use and to switch cleaning products.
 The mold still wouldn’t go away.
 In 2007, the company started selling a special cleaning product, called Affresh, which was supposed to solve the mold problem.
 And here’s the second astonishing number: $195 million.
 The 6th Circuit said that’s the top estimate for the revenue Whirlpool expected Affresh to bring in.
 It’s kind of genius, when you think about it: keep selling washing machines that grow mold, and then make more money by marketing special soap to kill the mold.
 Except that Affresh didn’t cure the mold, the court said.
 Whirlpool made design changes that reduced the mold problem, but even Sears, which sold the machines, says the alterations reduced the mold but didn’t eliminate it, according to another federal appeals court.
 Yet both Whirlpool and Sears continued to sell these washing machines, at the also astonishing number of 200,000 a year.
 (You might think customer reviews on the Internet would put a stop to this, but don’t forget all the people who buy goods in actual stores without doing research online.)